vmware/terraform-provider-vra/website/docs/d/vra_block_device.html.markdown

 A block device data source supports the following arguments:

 ## Argument Reference
-* `id` - The id of the block device.
+* `id` - (Optional) The id of the block device.

-* `filter` - Search criteria to filter the list of block devices.
+* `filter` - (Optional) Search criteria to filter the list of block devices.

-* `expand_snapshots` - Indicates whether the snapshots of the block-devices should be included in the state.
+* `expand_snapshots` - (Optional) Indicates whether the snapshots of the block-devices should be included in the state.
 Applicable only for first class block devices.

 ## Attributes Reference